djertnerap/The_WILD_Guess/README.md

 #### Training
 The training part of the Bagging process is fairly simple.
 The main script `run_expt.py` from WILDS package has been slightly tweaked to introduce a training loop which outputs a predictor for each of the defined Bagging seeds through the regular training process.
 This generic method allows flexibility as any kind of model can be trained with Bagging algo. \
-To enable the Baggin training, the `--bagging` parameter must be set to TRUE, the `--bagging_size` parameter must have the number of desired predictors and the `--bagging_seeds` must a a list of unique seed to train each individual predictor with a different subset of data.
+To enable the Bagging training, the `--bagging` parameter must be set to TRUE, the `--bagging_size` parameter must have the number of desired predictors and the `--bagging_seeds` must a a list of unique seeds to train each individual predictor with a different subset of data.
 Note : the `--frac` parameter must be below 1 in order to have different subsets of data for each predictor ; otherwise the Bagging process will not have any impact. \
 \
 Here is a command line example to run the training part of Bagging: \
 `python ./examples/run_expt.py -d fmow --algorithm ERM  --root_dir ./data --frac 0.5 --batch_size 30 \`\